 If you are seeking new health insurance, now is the time to get coverage.
 If you delay beyond the Jan.
 23, 2018 deadline, you may have to wait until November 2020 to enroll. or you are at risk of a tax penalty.
-Don’t let this happen to you, when health benefits are so close at hand.
+Don’t let this happen to you–when health benefits are so close at hand.

 Visit CHP’s Insurance Help page to find a CHP enrollment specialist near you.
-When you call your preferred location, you will be asked to make an appointment, and you will be asked bring along certain paperwork –most importantly, your 2016 tax returns, identification and other documentation, including proof of residency, such as a lease or utility bill (if you have this).
+When you call your preferred location, you will be asked to make an appointment, and you will be asked to bring along certain paperwork –most importantly, your most recent tax returns, identification and other documentation, including proof of residency, such as a lease or utility bill (if you have this).

 Don’t delay — appointments fill up in advance.
-For those already enrolled, make sure make sure there is no lapse in your existing coverage.
+For those already enrolled, make sure there is no lapse in your existing coverage.
 If you apply in time your insurance will go into effect Jan.
-1, 2018.
+1, 2020.